Each project and asset is legally independent and has its own managers.

 The company aims to minimize the impact on the environment and integrate its infrastructures with the landscape.

-Most projects are subject to an environmental impact assessment (EIA) and corresponding environmental impact statement (EIS), which identify negative impacts and establish minimizing and corrective measures that must be implemented.
+Most projects are subject to an environmental impact assessment (EIA) and the corresponding environmental impact statement (EIS), which identifies negative impacts and establishes the minimizing and corrective measures to be applied.
+In this way, Ferrovial manages its potential impacts by applying the criteria of the impact mitigation hierarchy, as established in its Biodiversity Policy.

 Furthermore, in order to ensure responsible management of biodiversity, Ferrovial has developed a methodology and an internal tool for calculating the net debt of natural capital called Integrated Natural Capital Assessment (INCA), based on the automation of the calculation of the impact of infrastructures on biodiversity and ecosystem services.